OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

 // See next step
 ```
 Here we subscribe to the Session events that interest us.
 As we are using React Native framework, a good approach for managing the remote media streams is to loop across an array of them, feeding a common component with each `Subscriber` object and let it manage its video.
-This component will be *RTCView* and is provided from *react-native-webrtc* library.
+This component will be *RTCView* and is provided from ***react-native-webrtc*** library.
 To do this, we need to store each new Subscriber we received in array `subscribers`, and we must remove from it every deleted subscriber whenever it is necessary.
 To achieve this, we use the following events:

 - `streamCreated`: for each new Stream received by the Session object, we subscribe to it and store the returned Subscriber object in our `subscribers` array.
-Method `session.subscribe` has *undefined* as second parameter so OpenVidu doesn't insert and HTML video element in the DOM due to,  as it is a native application, the DOM is not exist.
+Method `session.subscribe` has *undefined* as second parameter so OpenVidu doesn't insert and HTML video element in the DOM due to,  as it is a native application, the DOM does not exist.
 The render method of *App.js* will show the new video, as it contains a .map js function, declaring a *RTCView* for each subscriber.
-We get the reference to RTCView and we will run *addVideoElement* function with the aim of the video appears.
+We get the reference to RTCView and we will run openvidu-browser method *addVideoElement*, passing the reference of the RTCView when it is defined.

         {this.state.subscribers.map((item, index) => {
             if(!!item){